Service à la française: Organization of the meal

+Cookery books indicate that there should be about four different dishes per guest at each course.
+Unlike today, when doubling the number of diners, for example, from 12 to 24, would normally mean doubling the quantity prepared of each type of food, in service à la française, the variety of dishes is doubled, in this case leading to over 90 different dishes for a table of 24 guests.
+At a large dinner, guests could not taste everything on the table, and two guests at different places around the table might well have a full meal without tasting any of the same foods.

-In practice, guests might not be aware of what all the many dishes on the table were, or be able to see or obtain them.
-The long account in a letter from a young American lady of a dinner for 18 people on New Year's Day 1852 at an aristocratic English country house, includes "I cannot tell you how many kinds of soup there were.
+Guests might not even be aware of what the many dishes on the table were or be able to see or obtain them.
+The long account in a letter from a young American lady of a dinner for 18 people on New Year's Day 1852 at an aristocratic English country house states, "I cannot tell you how many kinds of soup there were.
 Suffice it, that mine was most delicious".

-In the Renaissance the dessert course might be served in a different room, or at the other end of a large room, sometimes in buffet style.

 Service à la française sometimes required so much food to be set out that it was the custom of some hosts to have a second dinner party the following day, using what was left over for a slightly smaller number of less-important guests.
 William Makepeace Thackeray's character Major Pendennis (1850) is "indignant at being invited to a 'second-day dinner'".

+In the Middle Ages and Renaissance, the best food was placed near the most important guests and the less impressive dishes were placed near the less important guests.
+By the 17th century, tables were set with similar types of food for every guest.